NEW: Heist has been jailed on a Santa Rosa County warrant

 The anger is captured in a post on the daughter’s Twitter page that reads she hopes her mother “rots in hell.”

 “That makes me really mad,” Morgan Heist said.
 “I can’t believe she would do that because she was a good mom.
 She was great.
 But, I mean, I guess something happened.
 Something snapped in her. “

-Her father, Lee Heist, said he is not planning on visiting his ex-wife anytime soon.
+Her father, Lee Heist, said he is not planning on visiting his former wife anytime soon

 They were going through a divorce at the time she disappeared, and he was treated for a time as a suspect in her disappearance, though he was eventually cleared.

 In 2010, he filed a petition with the county court to have Brenda declared legally deceased, according to a Lititz police news release.
 He was seeking closure, he said.

 “I don’t see where it would do any good for either of us to see her again,” Lee Heist said.